-Lasko-brand space heaters with ceramic heating elements are designed to be portable, efficient and easy to use.
+Lasko space heaters with ceramic heating elements are designed to be portable, efficient and easy to use, and they help supplement heat from your HVAC system in cooler areas.
 If your Lasko space heater fan doesn't work, it's possible the heater's ceramic element has failed, or there may be another problem.
 In either case, Lasko prescribes a few troubleshooting techniques that you can perform at home.
 If these troubleshooting techniques do not solve your problem, call a qualified Lasko technician.
 Further tampering with your Lasko ceramic-element space heater may void its warranty or damage the unit.

-Unplug your Lasko ceramic-element space heater.
-Plug another appliance into the same outlet.
-If the second appliance does not operate, the problem lies with the outlet and not with the Lasko ceramic heating element.
+Plug another appliance into the same outlet to test the outlet.
+If it's a GFCI outlet, see if it needs to be reset.
+If the second appliance does not operate, the problem lies with the outlet and not with the Lasko space heater.
 Plug the heater into a working outlet to return it to normal working order.
-If the second appliance operates normally, plug the Lasko ceramic space heater back in, turn it on and move on to Step 2.
+If the second appliance operates normally, plug the Lasko ceramic space heater back in, turn it on and continue troubleshooting.

 Check the temperature setting.
 Many Lasko ceramic personal heater models come with internal thermostats.
-If the temperature in the room matches or exceeds the preset temperature on the space heater's thermostat, the Lasko heater will not turn on.
+If the temperature in the room matches or exceeds the preset temperature on the space heater's thermostat, the Lasko heater will not turn on until the room cools down.
 Raise the heater's temperature setting and the Lasko heating element should engage again.
-If it does not, move on to Step 3.

-Leave the Lasko ceramic heater to cool down for an hour or so.
-The unit may be too hot.
+Leave the Lasko ceramic heater off to cool down in case the thermal overload protection feature was triggered.
+If other space heater repair tips haven't worked, the unit may be too hot.
 Lasko heaters have automatic shutoff devices to prevent the heaters from overheating and posing a fire hazard.
+To reset the heater, you need to leave it off for at least 10 minutes for it to cool down.
 Move the Lasko heater to a location with plenty of space around it to facilitate adequate air circulation.
-Turn the space heater back on.
-If it does not resume regular function, turn the unit off and move on to Step 4.
+Turn the space heater back on to see if it's working.

-Clean the unit.
+Clean the space heater unit.
 Dirt buildup may cause your Lasko heater to run for a few minutes and shut off, then repeat the cycle repeatedly.
 Unplug the unit.
 Attach the brush attachment to your vacuum cleaner's hose.
 Vacuum all elements of the surface of the Lasko ceramic heater.
 Brush away any stubborn dirt buildup with an old toothbrush.
 Wipe away remaining soil with a soft cloth.
 Plug the unit in again.
-If the personal heater does not function normally, move on to Step 5.